Wok & Skillet

 Cut 1 lb of chicken thighs into strips or into bite-sized pieces.
 You could also use chicken breast, but I find chicken thighs a much better match for this recipe in terms of flavor and texture.

-Pour 2 tablespoons of the teriyaki sauce mixture onto the chicken, then stir to coat the chicken in the sauce.
+Pour 2 tablespoons of the teriyaki sauce mixture over the chicken, then stir to coat.

 Allow the chicken to marinate for at least 15 minutes.
 If you will be marinating the chicken for longer than 30 minutes, keep it refrigerated.